laineprocacci/From-inflation-to-hot-big-bang/README.md

 The python programs (*.py) have been tested with python3 on a linux kernel, employing the numpy, scipy and sympy packages.

-The mathematica scripts (*.m) have been tested with mathematica 14.0.
+The mathematica scripts (*.m and *.nb) have been tested with mathematica 14.0.

-Copyright (c) 2024-2025 Mikko Laine and Simona Procacci.
+Copyright (c) 2024-2026 Mikko Laine and Simona Procacci.

 The programs are distributed under the terms of [GNU General Public License](https://www.gnu.org/licenses/).